 During the first start-up or start-up after a long period of inactivity or following maintenance, the technician must comply with the instructions below.

-The start-up must be performed by qualified personnel only.
+The start-up must be performed by qualified personnel only: trained and approved by BEKO Technologies, Corp.